EllSupreme/Kuga/README.md

 🦺 Kuga is currently under development, so it is updated regularly.
 Some functions may not be 100% functional.
 Thank you for your understanding.

-Kuga is an application allowing to manage servers.
+Kuga is an application allowing to start servers and soon be able to manage them.
+All this in java and jedis.

 Server Version | Support
 ---------------|--------